Nominee Services in Nevada for Privacy

 Keep Your Anonymity

-For most of our clients, the option to use the unlimited nominee in the first place arises because they chose to use the business-friendly jurisdiction of Nevada.
-Nevada does not require its businesses to disclose information about its business owners or the dealings of its businesses, so the unlimited nominee becomes possible.
+For most of our clients, the option to use the nominee service in the first place arises because they chose to use the business-friendly jurisdiction of Nevada.
+Nevada does not require its businesses to disclose information about its business owners or the dealings of its businesses, so the nominee service becomes possible.

-Nevada’s Secretary of State Offices handle approval of businesses and handling the year-to-year administrative matters of businesses in Nevada.
+Nevada’s Secretary of State Offices are responsible for approval of businesses and handling the year-to-year administrative matters of businesses in Nevada.
 The Secretary of State looks to the Nevada Revised Code for guidance to determine what information it must collect for the businesses to remain in compliance with the minimum disclosure requirements.

 These requirements allow businesses to claim a certain business status (i.e. so that a corporation is treated as a corporation).
-The only public information available is the information maintained by the Secretary of State because Nevada does not charge a state corporate income tax.
+The only public information generally available is the information maintained by the Secretary of State, because Nevada does not charge a state corporate income tax.

 What information is necessary?
 For corporations, there is an annual requirement that the corporation submit a list of the current directors and officers for each corporation.
 For LLCs, the requirement is to list the manager or members (we almost always use manager-managed LLCs).
 For LPs, the general partner is listed.
 The registered agent must also be contained on this “Annual List.”
 The list must be signed by an officer of the corporation, manager of the LLC or GP of the LP (and accompanied by a fee).
 Once this information is filed, there is no other required information.